Skip to content

 176. Regularly engages with a subset of high risk mills?

-[Externally verified] The company states that no high-risk mills are identified as of December 2021.
-Risk is assessed quarterly.
-Information reported is externally verified.
+[Externally verified] The company states that no high-risk mills have been identified as of December 2022.
+Risk is assessed semi-annually.
+Evidence is externally verified by the Control Union.

 • Y